 Being overweight or obese (body mass index of 25 or higher)

 Having parents or siblings who have diabetes

 High blood pressure (140/90 mmHg or higher in adults)

-HDL (good) cholesterol of less than 35 mg/dL and/or a triglyceride level of 250 mg/dL or higher
+HDL ("good') cholesterol of less than 35 mg/dL, a triglyceride level of 250 mg/dL or higher, or both

-High-risk race/ethnicity (African American, Alaska Native, Hispanic American, American Indian, Asian American, or Pacific Islander)
+High-risk race or ethnicity.
+This includes African American, Alaska Native, Hispanic American, American Indian, Asian American, and Pacific Islander.

-Having diabetes during pregnancy or having a baby weighing more than nine pounds at birth
+Having had diabetes during pregnancy or giving birth to a baby weighing more than 9 pounds at birth

-The ADA now recommends the A1C test for use in the diagnosis of prediabetes and diabetes.
-The A1C (also known as the hemoglobin A1C test), estimates the average blood glucose levels over the preceding three-month period.
-An A1C level of around 5 percent is considered normal.
-An A1C of 6.5 percent or above indicates diabetes.
+The ADA now recommends the A1C test to help diagnose prediabetes and diabetes.
+The A1C gives an average blood glucose level for the previous 3 months.
+An A1C level of around 5% is considered normal.
+An A1C of 6.5% or above shows diabetes.